 You have to be absolutely sure that you are offering something new, or you risk being muscled out of the market by existing manufacturers.
 Even if your idea is new, be strict and ask yourself if there is a clear niche in the market for it, or if it is a luxury item which is great in theory, but too expensive, complex or specific to appeal to potential buyers.

 Once you have thoroughly researched and made your idea watertight, there are more difficult questions to ask yourself.
 Your main query should be; do you need to create a manufacturing process from scratch, or is this a product a pre-existing factory may have the ability to make for you?
-If a large pre-existing factory has the appropriate facilities and equipment, they will often create products for multiple companies all under the one roof.
+For instance, if you are wishing to create metal products, then a pre-existing factory for metal fabrication in Kansas City or elsewhere is likely to exist and will possess all of the appropriate facilities and equipment.
+They will often create products for multiple companies all under the one roof, and you may choose to outsource the manufacturing of your products there.

 It may not have the idealistic glow of doing it all yourself, but this method will be less risky in terms of start-up costs, and worth checking as an option.
 It’s also worth weighing the ongoing financial commitments of renting factory space or paying a manufacturer to create your product, against running costs of using your own building.